 Currently, we only employ a “cookie” for more accurate traffic analysis such as tracking the time/date of the visit, the page viewed and the referring website.
 This cookie retains some form submission details.
 The data that we do collect is never stored in any individual website tracking profile and only serves to update aggregate counts allowing us to monitor site traffic.
 We may share non-personal, anonymous information collected through cookies with third parties.
 Most browsers are initially set up to accept cookies.
 If you would prefer, you can set your browser to reject cookies.

-With the passage of the Gramm-Leach-Bliley Act, Estate Planning Attorneys, as CPAs, banks, trust companies and other financial service providers, are now required to inform their clients of their policies regarding the privacy of client information.
+With the passage of the Gramm-Leach-Bliley Act, estate planning attorneys, CPAs, banks, trust companies and other financial service providers are now required to inform their clients of their policies regarding the privacy of client information.

-Attorneys have always been required under their Code of Professional Conduct to keep their clients’ information confidential.
+Attorneys have always been required under their rules of professional conduct to keep their clients’ information confidential.
 Therefore we have always protected your right to privacy.
 Furthermore, in order to practice before the Internal Revenue Service, we are forbidden from disclosing any client information provided for tax planning or preparation services without your prior written consent.

-- Outside Providers.
+Outside Providers.
 On occasion, we may need to provide your private information to unrelated third parties who may be called on to assist us in completing work you have engaged our firm to complete.
-This information is never provided without first obtaining your written permission.
 Examples of third parties to whom your private information might be disclosed are an accountant to assist us with tax research or accounting services, an appraiser to help us to value your assets, or a life insurance professional providing us with quotes for obtaining life insurance coverage.

 Protecting the Confidentiality and Security of Client Information.
 In order to better serve you and your heirs, as well as comply with certain professional guidelines and requirements, we retain records of the professional services that we provide.
 As part of our commitment to provide you with the finest service possible, we maintain physical, electronic and procedural safeguards to protect the private information of our clients and former clients.
 These safeguards comply with our professional standards as well as with the federal regulations.